One of the interesting things Adam does in his “spare” time is to build robots.

 Not that we were entirely in the clear – we had two significant falls where we failed to even get close.
 But overall this was enough to get us into the top 16.
 We managed to win the first round of the finals, and even though we didn’t make it into the final two, everyone was very pleased.
 This was the robot that we had set out to make.

-The next competition is just about to start, with the FIRST Tech Challenge (smaller robots, but the same general idea) due for kickoff in two weeks.
-It is an exciting time as we try to predict what the challenge will be, and look forward to the many, many weekends that we are about to lose.
-Plus our team has a home at last, so we no longer have to work from random sheds in various parent’s backyards.
-With a home and a solid year behind us, might this be the season when our robot finally takes us to the World Championship?
+The next competition has just started, with the FIRST Tech Challenge (smaller robots, but the same general idea) now about four weeks in.
+With a new home and a solid year behind us, might this be the season when our robot finally takes us to the World Championship?